geo-mak/omnimap/README.md

 A key-value data structure with characteristics of both hash maps and vectors.

-Originally intended as a lightweight indexed key-value store for high-performance parsers.
+Originally designed as a lightweight, indexed key-value store for high-performance parsers and compilers.

 ## Features
 - Relatively simple and compact implementation that mostly relay on `core` intrinsics.